-Only the coordinator is able to add partners to the project or to remove them from the project.
+The coordinator and only the coordinator is able to add partners to the project or to remove them from the project.
 To add a project partner simply press the link with the plus sign and enter at least the acronym and the country of this partner.
 Please note that the acronym cannot be changed.
 The only way to change the acronym of a partner is to delete him and add a new partner.